Henry Clay Lewis: Early life

-Much of Lewis' life is known through the skit in his book "My Early Life" and tales from family members after his passing, leaving the authenticity to be questioned, especially because he was writing fictionally in his skits.
+Much of Lewis's life is known through the skit in his book "My Early Life" and tales from family members after his passing, leaving the authenticity to be questioned, especially because he was writing fictionally in his skits.

-Lewis born in Charleston, South Carolina, to David and Rachel Saloman Lewis on June 26, 1825.
+Lewis was born in Charleston, South Carolina, to David and Rachel Saloman Lewis, on June 26, 1825.
 It is unknown whether he was the seventh or the eighth child because of conflicting reports.
-He moved to Cincinnati at an early age, and after his mother died in 1831, he moved in with his older brother, Alexander Lewis, until he grew bored of his life at his brother's home and fled aboard a steamboat set for New Orleans at the age of ten.
+He moved to Cincinnati at an early age, and after his mother died in 1831 he moved in with his older brother, Alexander Lewis, until he grew bored of his life at his brother's home and fled aboard a steamboat set for New Orleans at the age of ten.
 He worked on a ship for many years as a scullery boy, a cook, and a cabin boy before coming to Yazoo City, Mississippi, previously known as Manchester, and finding his other brother, Joseph Lewis, who convinced Henry to stay with him.
 Joseph's meager fortune ran out during the depression in 1837 and Henry was forced to return to work to make ends meet, this time as farmhand.
-In 1842 Dr. Washington Dorsely, a friend of Joseph, took interest in Henry and took him in as one of many apprentices.
+In 1842, Dr. Washington Dorsely, a friend of Joseph's, took interest in Henry and took him in as one of many apprentices.